 According to a recent CNBC News story, a growing number of older workers have reported experiencing age discrimination both while searching for a job and at their place of employment.
-In turn, this discrimination is making it difficult to find work and save for retirement.
+This discrimination is making it difficult for them to find work and save for retirement.

-The Age Discrimination in Employment Act (ADEA) prohibits employment discrimination against workers 40 years or older.
-At places of employment with more than 20 employees, employers may not use age as a factor in job related decisions such as hiring, firing, promotion, layoffs, and job assignments.
-It also protects older workers against harassment, which typically involves hostility of abuse directed at you by other employees because of your age, and from retaliation against you for complaining about age discrimination or for participating in someone else’s age discrimination case.
+The Age Discrimination in Employment Act (ADEA) prohibits employment discrimination against workers aged 40 or older.
+Employers with more than 20 employees are prohibited from using age as a factor in job-related decisions, including hiring, firing, promotion, layoffs, and job assignments.
+The ADEA also protects older workers from harassment, which involves hostile or abusive behavior directed at them due to their age.
+It further safeguards them from retaliation for reporting age discrimination or participating in someone else’s age discrimination case.

-Despite this law, thousands of older workers still face discrimination, with age discrimination being one of the fastest growing areas.
+Despite the existence of this law, thousands of older workers continue to face discrimination, with age discrimination being one of the fastest-growing areas of concern.

-For more information, or if you believe that you may have suffered age discrimination, please contact the experienced Georgia age discrimination lawyers at Buckley Bala Wilson Mew LLP, LLP for an immediate, confidential case evaluation.
+For more information or if you believe you may have experienced age discrimination, please contact the experienced Georgia age discrimination lawyers at Buckley Bala Wilson Mew LLP for an immediate and confidential case evaluation.